seagle0128/.emacs.d/README.md

 1. How to use the Centaur Dashboard?

-    Put `(setq centaur-dashboard t)` in `custom.el`.
+    Set `(setq centaur-dashboard t)` in `~/.emacs.d/custom.el`.
 Dashboard will be opened at startup.
-After startup, you could use `F2` to open it anytime.
+After startup, you could use `F2` to reopen it anytime.
     In the dashboard, you could easily jump to Homepage(`H`), Restore Session(`S`), Edit Config (`E`), Update(`U`), Recent Files (`r`), Bookmarks(`m`) and Projects(`p`).